-Charges and operating expenses relating to investment contracts without participation feature are recognised in the profit and loss account.
+Charges and operating expenses relating to investment contracts without participation feature are recognised in the income statement.
 The same applies to earned income, spread over the estimated duration of the contract.

 For unit-linked contracts, at the inventory date, the commitments related to those contracts are valued at the realisable value of the underlying reference assets at that date.